pavithraes/dask-blog/_posts/2022-08-08-understanding-meta-keyword-argument.md

 Thanks for reading!

 Have you run into issues with `meta` before?
 Please let us know on [Discourse](https://dask.discourse.group/), and we will consider including it here, or updating the Dask documentation. :)

+[1] NOTE: `._meta` is not a public property, so we recommend using it only when necessary.
+There is [an ongoing discussion](https://github.com/dask/dask/issues/8585) around create public methods to get, set, and view the information in `._meta`, and this blog post will be updated to use the public methods when they're created.